CommandString/Orm/README.md

 ---

-# No need to generate database/table classes
+# Don't want to generate classes for your database?

+You can create instances of the statement type and execute those manually

 ```php
 /**